Search for answers or browse our knowledge base.

 Private Insurance

-Start by calling your health plan’s Members Services Department to verify that the provider will be covered under your plan.
+Start by calling your health plan’s members services department to verify that the provider will be covered under your plan.
 Have your member identification available as well as the name and address of the provider, the type of treatment and the number of visits recommended.

-You can also learn more by reviewing your written benefits summary, called the Summary of Benefits and Coverage (SBC).
-If you don’t have a copy, your health plan can send you another.
-It may also be available online.
-If you are starting the process of finding a provider, review your plan’s Network of Providers and preferred clinics.
+You can learn more by reviewing your written benefits summary, called the Summary of Benefits and Coverage (SBC).If you don’t have a copy, your health plan can mail, email or tell you how to find it online.
+If you are starting the process of finding a provider, review your plan’s network of providers and preferred clinics.

 Private Pay

-Wisconsin Medicaid
+Wisconsin Medicaid / Medicaid-Funded Programs

-If your child is enrolled in Wisconsin Medicaid (also called BadgerCare, MA and Katie Beckett), recommended mental health, behavioral health or related services may be a covered benefit.
-Forward Health member services at 1.800.362.3002 can answer questions about the type of services and limits on coverage.
-The treating mental health provider may need to submit a prior authorization (PA) request in order for Medicaid to cover the services (see the Family Voices fact sheet on PAs to learn more).
-If your child has been referred to a provider or program it is important to ask if Medicaid is accepted.
+If your child is enrolled in Wisconsin Medicaid, also called BadgerCare, MA and Katie Beckett, recommended mental health, behavioral health or related services may be a covered benefit.
+Contact ForwardHealth member services at (800)362-3002 for answers about services and limits on coverage.
+The treating mental health provider may also need to submit a prior authorization (PA) request before Medicaid will cover the service.
+If your child has been referred to a provider or program it is important to ask if Medicaid is accepted before starting treatment.

-What if my child is not enrolled in Medicaid?
-Could he or she qualify based on a mental health or behavioral health diagnosis?
 Yes!
 A child may be eligible for Medicaid based on their mental health or behavioral health condition.
-An evaluation must be completed and a disability determination is required.
-Contact your County Human Services Department or a Regional Center for Children and Youth with Special Health Care Needs to learn more.
+An evaluation must be completed, and a disability determination is required.
+Contact your County Human Services Department or call Wisconsin Wayfinder at (877)947-2929 to learn more.

-HealthCheck Other Services (HCOS) – A Medicaid Coverage Option HealthCheck Other Services is a way for those covered by Medicaid to access mental health services when other coverage options are not available.
-HCOS requires your child’s doctor to complete a HealthCheck annual exam (called a screening) that indicates that mental health or behavioral health services are medically necessary.
-To learn more contact Wisconsin Family Ties at 1.800.422.7145.
+HealthCheck Other Services is a way for those covered by Medicaid to access mental health services when other coverage options are not available.
+HCOS requires your child’s doctor to complete a HealthCheck exam (called a screening) that indicates that mental health or behavioral health services are medically necessary.
+See the Family Voices Medicaid: HealthCheck Other Services resource.

-Children’s Long-Term Support (CLTS) Waivers
+Children’s Long-Term Support (CLTS) Program:

 0 out of 5 stars